 Mail check to: Barbara Rigg, Social Science Research Institute, Penn State, 114 Henderson, University Park PA 16802

 The Symposium on Family Issues is sponsored annually by The Eunice Kennedy Shriver National Institute of Child Health and Human Development (R13 HD048150).

-Thank you to our Penn State sponsors: Social Science Research Institute; Population Research Institute; Department of Sociology & Criminology; Child Study Center; Department of Human Development & Family Studies; Department of Psychology; Department of Agricultural Economics, Sociology, & Education; Prevention Research Center; Department of Kinesiology; Department of Biobehavioral Health; Nutrition Sciences Program; and Clinical and Translational Science Institute.
+Thank you to our Penn State sponsors: Social Science Research Institute; Population Research Institute; Department of Sociology & Criminology; Child Study Center; Department of Human Development & Family Studies; Department of Psychology; Department of Agricultural Economics, Sociology, & Education; Prevention Research Center; Department of Kinesiology; Department of Biobehavioral Health; Department of Nutritional Sciences; and Clinical and Translational Science Institute.

 Approved for 6 hours of Continuing Education Credits for the Certified Family Life Educator program through the National Council on Family Relations.
 Please notify Carolyn Scott (email@example.com) that you are interested in credit.